SpaceShipRPG/SpaceShipRPG/allModules.md

 Ressources.js => class
 Subsystems.js => class

+## Adventures

+* inform: gives the player the option to know the ship's stats
+* movement: to explore the space
+* mine: to get ressources in the space (empty)
+* danger: bad things happen when you gather  ressources.
+Watch yourself (empty)
+* fight: combat with pirates

+## When you arrive to the planet

+Meldungen : messages from the place you arrived to (pseudo-code)
+AutomaticPlanetEvents: refill air and recruit crew
+Comerce: trade goods

-alteDateien (nicht mehr oder momentan nicht verwendet)
+### alteDateien (nicht mehr oder momentan nicht verwendet)

-main.js => ?
-Ship.js => class um mehreren Schiffe aufzubauen Crew.js => falls wir Spezialisten haben
+* Ship.js => class um mehreren Schiffe aufzubauen
+* Crew.js => falls wir Spezialisten haben